Richard Spencer Gets Booted From CPAC in Apparent Conservative Housecleaning

 Amid the sea of drab suits and Alex P. Keaton comb-overs outside the main ballroom of the Gaylord International Hotel, the site of the Conservative Political Action Conference, on Thursday morning, Richard Spencer’s partially shaved head and tweed vest were unmistakable.
 The 38-year-old president of the white-supremacist National Policy Institute was dressed like a neo-Nazi’s idea of an intellectual, and he was holding court at the center of a swarm of reporters who were at turns fascinated and repulsed by what he had to say.

-Daryle Lamont Jenkins, founder of the One People’s Project, a group that monitors racist speech, held his iPhone close to Spencer’s head.
+Daryle Lamont Jenkins, founder of the One People’s Project, a group that monitors racist speech, held his iPhone close to Spencer’s head recording his every word.
 A handful of young men in blue T-shirts pushed their way to the front of the crowd to ask Spencer if he was a fan of rock music, by way of explaining that without black people, our culture would lack such fundamental joys as the Rolling Stones.

 Spencer wouldn’t bite.
 “Depeche Mode is the official band of the alt-right,” he said, smiling.
 (In the time it took to write this article, the band actually responded: “That’s pretty ridiculous,” they wrote Esquire.
 “Depeche Mode has no ties to Richard Spencer or the alt right and does not support the alt right movement.”)